-We intend to adopt our 2022 Plan that will become effective on the date of the effectiveness of the registration statement for which this prospectus form a part and will serve as the successor to our 2019 Plan.
+We have adopted our 2022 Plan, which will become effective on the date of the effectiveness of the registration statement, or 2022 Plan Effective Date, for which this prospectus form a part and will serve as the successor to our 2019 Plan.
 Our 2022 Plan authorizes the award of incentive stock options (ISOs), which are intended to qualify for tax treatment under Section 422 of the Code, and non-qualified stock options (NQSOs), Restricted Stock Awards (RSAs), Stock Appreciation Rights (SARs), Restricted Stock Units (RSUs), performance awards and stock bonus awards.
-We have initially reserved shares of our common stock, plus any reserved shares not issued or subject to outstanding grants under the 2019 Plan on the effective date of the 2022 Plan, for issuance pursuant to awards granted under our 2022 Plan.
-The number of shares reserved for issuance under our 2022 Plan will increase automatically on January 1 of each of 2023 through 2032 by the number of shares equal to the lesser of % of the aggregate number of shares of all classes of our common stock, plus the total number of shares of our common stock issuable upon conversion of any preferred stock (if any) or exercise of any pre-funded warrants, as issued and outstanding as of the immediately preceding December 31, or a number as may be determined by our board of directors.
+We have initially reserved 4,426,737 shares of our common stock (subject to adjustment as provided in the 2022 Plan), plus such number of shares equal to (i) any reserved shares not issued or subject to outstanding grants under the 2019 Plan on the 2022 Plan Effective Date, (ii) shares of our common stock that are subject to outstanding awards granted under the 2019 Plan that cease to be subject to such awards by forfeiture or otherwise after the 2022 Plan Effective Date, (iii) shares of our common stock issued under the 2019 Plan that are repurchased by the us at the original issue price, (iv) shares of our common stock issued under the 2019 Plan, before or after the 2022 Plan Effective Date pursuant to the exercise of stock-options that are, after the 2022 Plan Effective Date, forfeited and (v) shares of our common stock that are subject to outstanding awards granted under the 2019 Plan that are used to pay the exercise price of an option or withheld to satisfy any tax withholding obligations related to any award.
+The number of shares reserved for issuance under our 2022 Plan will increase automatically on January 1 of each of 2023 through 2032 by the number of shares equal to the lesser of 5% of the aggregate number of shares of all classes of our common stock, plus the total number of shares of our common stock issuable upon conversion of any preferred stock (if any) or exercise of any pre-funded warrants, as issued and outstanding as of the immediately preceding December 31, or a number as may be determined by our board of directors.
 Pursuant to the 2022 Plan, ISOs may be granted only to our employees.
 We may grant all other types of awards to our employees, directors and consultants.